zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

     # it can check if the last attempt failed.
     if [ ! -f "$HOME/.exec-ssh-agent" ]; then
         if touch "$HOME/.exec-ssh-agent"; then
-            # you may use your preferred shell instead of zsh
+            # You may use your preferred shell instead of zsh
             exec /usr/bin/ssh-agent -t 15m /usr/bin/zsh
         fi
     fi